2025 Americana Music Honors & Awards

-The 2025 Americana Music Honors & Awards ceremony was held on Wednesday, September 10, 2025, at the Ryman Auditorium in Nashville, Tennessee.
-The marquee event for the Americana Music Association and the centerpiece of their annual AmericanaFest, artists are awarded for outstanding achievements in the music industry and the americana genre.
+The 2025 Americana Music Honors & Awards ceremony was held on Wednesday, September 10, 2025, at the Ryman Auditorium in Nashville.
+The marquee event for the Americana Music Association and the centerpiece of their annual AmericanaFest, artists are awarded for outstanding achievements in the music industry and the Americana genre.
 The ceremony is the 24th edition of the Americana Music Honors & Awards, which began in 2002.
-The show was live-streamed on the Circle and NPR YouTube channels and on the AMA's Facebook page, alongside live radio broadcasts on Sirius XM and local Tennessee stations WSM, WMOT and WRLT.
+The show was live-streamed on the Circle and NPR YouTube channels and on the AMA's Facebook page, alongside live radio broadcasts on SiriusXM and local Tennessee stations WSM, WMOT, and WRLT.
 An hour-long special of highlights aired on PBS in November as part of Austin City Limits.
 The show was hosted by actor John C. Reilly for the first time.

 Performers

 The list of performers for the ceremony were revealed on September 4, 2025.
 All performers were backed by the All-Star Americana House Band led by Buddy Miller (guitar) and featuring Fred Eltringham (drums), Don Was (bass), Jim Hoke (pedal steel/banjo), Larry Campbell (fiddle/mandolin/guitar), Jen Gunderman (piano/accordion), David Mansfield (multiple instruments), Molly Jenson (vocals), and The McCrary Sisters (vocals).